port-labs/port-docs/docs/guides-and-tutorials/visualize-service-argocd-runtime.md

     <img src='/img/guides/argoTableDegradedServicesForm.png' width='50%' border='1px' />

 3. In your new table, click on the `Filter` icon, then on `+ Add new filter`.
-   Add two filters by filling out the fields like this:
+   Add three filters by filling out the fields like this:

     <img src='/img/guides/argoTableFilterDegraded.png' width='80%' border='1px' />